silent-lad/VueSolitaire/README.md

 ## About the project.

+### Drag and Drop

+- Drag and drop is implemented with native html5 drag and drop api with @drag, @dragend, @dragenter eventlisteners on the Card.vue component.
+- Libraries like Vue.draggable were not used as i had to write most of the drag and drop logic according to the solitaire game type and I also had to **MOVE** the stack of cards.
+- Ghost image in drag is removed except the **whole stack** of card moves with cursor change.

 ### CSS

 - Each and every card is 100% css except for the SVG of the suit in the center ,which is made by illustrator tool.